Hope at the empty grave

 The empty tomb of Jesus changes everything.
 Our visits to the cemetery mark Jesus' resurrection and remind us that it is not loss that has the final say, but restoration.
 Jesus is risen and alive!
 Therefore, we can visit the graves of our loved ones and find hope.
 The Lord accompanies us to places of pain to comfort us and remind us that one day he will renew all things.
 Every tomb we visit points to Jesus' triumph over death.

-Here is a psalm you can think of when you visit a grave again: "He has strengthened me and saved me; now I can sing for joy.
-Hear the shouts of joy and songs of victory in the tents of the people of God.
-They sing: The Lord has done mighty deeds!
-He has lifted up his hand to win; he has done mighty deeds with his might.
-I will not die, but I will live and tell what the Lord has done!"
-(Psalm 118,14-17 Hope for All).
+Here is a psalm you can think of when you visit a grave again: “He has given me strength and saved me; now I can sing joyfully again.
+Hear the shouts of joy and songs of victory in the tents of the people who live for God!
+They sing: The Lord has done mighty things!
+He has lifted up his hand in victory—yes, with his power he has done mighty things!
+I will not die, but will live and tell what the Lord has done!”
+(Ps 118,14-17).

 The resurrection of Jesus Christ testifies to God's unwavering and faithful love.
 May this Easter season be a time of renewed hope and faith for you—a reminder that Jesus Christ is present in you through the Holy Spirit.
 Yes, he is truly risen!